Conversation in Pieces04.03.2016 - 04.09.2016

 See and hear the objects in action

-Various artists invited by Jani Ruscica will be using and interpreting the objects on display on the listed dates.
-The times are not specified:
+Various artists invited by Jani Ruscica will be using and interpreting the objects.

 The performers: ventriloquist Sari Aalto, reciter Mirjami Heikkinen, musician Antti Hevosmaa, puppeteer Antti-Juhani Manninen, dancer Iiris Raipala, saxophonist Johannes Salomaa